HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 If I'm not satisfied with your design work, do I have to pay for it?

 A lot of work will go into every step of your project, and any professional that commits their time and effort to a project cannot do it for free.
-If you're committed to developing a good design piece for your company, and you clearly communicate your ideas, the purpose of the project, key features of your company and its' services and products, your likes and dislikes, and you take the time to review project outlines and mockups closely and provide feedback, this won't be a problem.
+If you're committed to developing a good design piece for you company, and you clearly communicate your ideas, the purpose of the project, key features of your company and its' services and products, your likes and dislikes, and you take the time to review project outlines and mockups closely and provide feedback, this won't be a problem.

 I expect to pay "market price" for your services.